AWG Private Chefs Logo

 4. Petite Syrah and Black Truffle Risotto

-Chef Tip: Place your bottle of Petite Syrah in the fridge (gasp!
-I know right?) for just 8 minutes to place a tiny chill on it.
-Americans drink their red wines far too warm, which can often cause the alcohol in the wine to evaporate quicker, and the wine to appear "hot".
+Chef's Tip: Take a moment to challenge convention.
+Place your bottle of Petite Syrah in the fridge (yes, you heard that right!) for a mere 8 minutes to achieve a slight chill.
+You see, Americans often consume their red wines at excessively warm temperatures, which can cause the alcohol to evaporate too quickly and the wine to appear overly "hot."
+Embrace the slight chill, and allow the flavors to unfold gracefully.

 REMEMBER: The number one rule to wine pairing is simple!
 Drink what you like, like what you drink, and the only person's opinion that matters.... is the person holding YOUR glass!
 Cheers!!!!